DaveMcW/blueprint-string/README.md

 #Blueprint String
-Mod for [Factorio](https://www.factorio.com) that makes it easy to import and share blueprints
+This mod for [Factorio](https://www.factorio.com/) makes it easy to import and share blueprints